fsch0203/radios2s/readme.md

 # RadioS2S

-RadioS2S is an android application with which you can listen to every radio station that is available on the web.
-There are already more than 17.000 stations available, but you can add your own if one is missing.
+RadioS2S is an android application and chrome extension with which you can listen to every radio station that is available on the web.
+You can already choose from more than 17.000 stations, but you can add your own if one is missing.
 Every weblink that is playable in a webbrowser (HTML5) can be added.
+With the quick search option it's very easy to find you station.

-You can find it in the [Google Playstore](https://play.google.com/store/apps/details?id=com.scriptel.simplyradio).
+You can find the Android app in the [Google Playstore](https://play.google.com/store/apps/details?id=com.scriptel.simplyradio).
+And the Chrome extension in the [Chrome Web Store](https://chrome.google.com/webstore/detail/radio-station-to-station/bjgdhmgldpmbfokgehkdkddahldjjmnc).

 We have tried to make the user interface as simple as possible:
 * select on country, style (genre) or language
 * quick search by typing in (part of the) the name of the station
-* give one or more stars if you want to save a station as a favorit
+* give one or more stars if you want to save a station as a favorite
 * cast to chromecast audio

 With a chromecast (audio) device connected you can now listen to every station on your home music system.

-Radio S2S is working together with Community Radio Browser, a wiki-like directory of internet radio stations of around the world.
+Radio S2S is working together with Community Radio Browser, a wiki-like directory of internet radio stations from around the world.

 ## Usage

-The android apk is build in build.phonegap.com.
+Based on config.xml the android apk is build in build.phonegap.com.
+The chrome extension is configured in manifest.json.

 ## Change log

+#### Version 0.3.2
+Minor bugs solved
+Multi language: Dutch and German added

+#### Version 0.3.1
+Minor bugs solved
+Made app available as chrome extension

 #### Version 0.3.0
 Real-time usage of radio-browser database: